Two wild elephants in green field at sunset in Sri Lanka

 Laos - Pretend You’re a Gibbon Monkey and Sleep in the Tallest Treehouses in the World at The Gibbon Experience

 Located in Northern Laos, the Gibbon Experience is one of the most unique tourism conservation projects in the world.
-Travelers can take a 2-3 day trekking tour, zip-line through forest canopies, sleeping in the world’s highest tree houses, and keep an eye out to spot the endangered gibbon monkey.
+Travelers can take a 2-3 day trekking tour, zip-line through forest canopies, sleep in one of the world’s highest tree houses, and keep an eye out to spot the endangered gibbon monkey.
 Since the start of the Gibbon Experience, the awareness for conservation of the forest and animals within has heightened.
 Hundreds of forest people now participate in their conservation projects, saving the native biodiversity and sustaining the livelihoods of surrounding communities.

 Need help planning the trip of your dreams to Southeast Asia?
-Contact Asia Bespoke Tours here.
+Reach out to us to learn more!

 Leave a Reply